javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 Global variables are visible from any function (unless shadowed by locals).

-Usually, a function declares all variables specific to its task.
-Global variables only store project-level data, and it's important that these variables are accessible from anywhere.
+It's a good practice to minimize the use of global variables.
 Modern code has few or no globals.
 Most variables reside in their functions.
+Sometimes though, they can be useful to store project-level data.
 ```

 ## Parameters